Virtual Bookkeeping and how does it work?

 Step 5 - Once these transactions have been entered into the software I will match them to your bank statement, this is called a bank reconciliation or 'bank rec' for short.

 Step 6 - I am also able to produce invoices and credit notes for your business.
 Some accounting packages like Xero also allow for producing quotations and estimates which you can later convert straight into an invoice.

-Step 7 - You should, via email or an or an alternative but agreed-upon method, introduce your bookkeeper to your accountant.
-Throughout the tax year and especially at year-end, your accountant may want to speak to your bookkeeper to clarify any queries that they may have or just simply to be updated on where the bookkeeper is on the entering of transactions during a certain period.
+Step 7 - You should, via email or an alternative agreed-upon method, introduce your bookkeeper to your accountant.
+Throughout the tax year and especially at year-end, your accountant may want to speak to your bookkeeper to clarify any queries that they may have.
+They may simply want an update on where the bookkeeper with entering transactions during a certain period.

 Step 8 - Should you require reports, I will be able to produce these for you.
-This could be anything from your P & L (or profit and loss) your sales for a certain period or just a breakdown of your expenditure during a certain time frame.
+This could be anything from your P & L (profit and loss!), your sales for a certain period, or just a breakdown of your expenditure within a certain time frame.

-So as you can see working with a remote bookkeeper is not difficult and can be achieved by any business owner looking to save some time on doing this task themselves.
-It is important however to make sure that your bookkeeper is registered for anti-money laundering with HMRC and /or has a registered accountant to double-check all of their work.
-A copy of your passport or another form of Photographic ID should be up requested by your bookkeeper, as proof that you are who you say you are should HMRC ever need to do an audit on your company.
+As you can see, working with a remote bookkeeper is not difficult and can be achieved by any business owner looking to save some time.
+It is important however to make sure that your bookkeeper is registered for anti-money laundering with HMRC, and /or has a registered accountant to double-check all of their work.
+A copy of your passport or another form of Photographic ID should be requested by your bookkeeper, as proof that you are who you say you are, should HMRC ever need to do an audit on your company.